kgdunn/pid-book/univariate-review/univariate-review.rst

 		theoretical.quantity <- qnorm(P)
 		[1] -1.64 -1.04 -0.674 -0.385 -0.126  0.125  0.385  0.6744 1.036  1.64

 #.
-We also construct the actual quantities for the data.
+We also construct the actual quantiles from the sampled data.
 First, standardize the data by subtracting off the mean and dividing by the standard deviation.
 Here is an example of 10 batch yields (see actual values below).
 The mean yield is 80.0 and the standard deviation is 8.35.
 The standardized yields are shown by subtracting off the mean and dividing by the standard deviation.
 Then the standardized values are sorted.
 Compare them to the theoretical quantities.

 	.. code-block:: s

-		yields = c(86.2, 85.7, 71.9, 95.3, 77.1, 71.4, 68.9, 78.9, 86.9, 78.4)
+		yields <- c(86.2, 85.7, 71.9, 95.3, 77.1, 71.4, 68.9, 78.9, 86.9, 78.4)
-		mean.yield = mean(yields)		# 80.0
+		mean.yield <- mean(yields)		# 80.0
-		sd.yield = sd(yields)			# 8.35
+		sd.yield <- sd(yields)			# 8.35

-		yields.z = (yields - mean.yield)/sd.yield
+		yields.z <- (yields - mean.yield)/sd.yield
 		[1] 0.734  0.674 -0.978  1.82 -0.35 -1.04 -1.34 -0.140  0.818 -0.200

-		yields.z.sorted = sort(yields.z)
+		yields.z.sorted <- sort(yields.z)
 		[1] -1.34 -1.04 -0.978 -0.355 -0.200 -0.140  0.674  0.734  0.818  1.82

 		theoretical.quantity  # numbers are rounded in the printed output